ubsuny/CP1-24-midterm/jkblc/documentation/README.md

     Unix Time Conversion Functions:
         convert_to_unix_time(date_string, date_format): Converts a date string to Unix time. read_metafile_and_extract_unix(file_path): Reads timestamps from a file and returns them in Unix time.

+The Python modules contain all the requested algorithms.
+It appears that the modules need to be implemented and unit tests have to be written using the pytest framework, with no explicit requirement to test specific external data directly.